FabianHahn/shoveler-spatialos/README.md

 ```
 # Linux:
 cd workers/cmake/build/client
+./ShovelerClient # launch with random worker ID
-./ShovelerClient ShovelerClient1 localhost 7777
+./ShovelerClient ShovelerClient1 localhost 7777 # launch with specific worker ID

 # Windows:
 cd workers/cmake/build/client/Release
+ShovelerClient.exe # launch with random worker ID
-ShovelerClient.exe ShovelerClient1 localhost 7777
+ShovelerClient.exe ShovelerClient1 localhost 7777 # launch with specific worker ID
 ```

-When running locally, the first argument to the `ShovelerClient` executable is the worker ID to use, the second one is the hostname to connect to, and the third one is the receptionist port of the SpatialOS Runtime.
+When running locally, you can either specify zero or three arguments.
+In the latter case, the first argument to the `ShovelerClient` executable is the worker ID to use, the second one is the hostname to connect to, and the third one is the receptionist port of the SpatialOS Runtime.

 You can connect multiple clients to the same local deployment as long as you choose a fresh worker ID that hasn't been used before since the deployment was started.